 The access to the data has to be limited and data administrators in one country cannot see data in others.
-The solution for this use case is user-defined Sharding with shards configured in different countries and Real Application Security (RAS) for data access control.
+The solution for this use case is user-defined Sharding with shards configured in different countries and Real Application Security (RAS) or Virtual Private Database (VPD) for data access control.